 Obligations of Everett Register Properties

-Placement on the Everett Register obligates the owner to consult with the Historical Commission before commencing major work on the property, although the consultation is advisory only.
+Placement on the Everett Register obligates the owner to consult with the Historical Commission before commencing major work on the property and obtain a Certificate of Appropriateness.
 This process helps maintain the features that give a property its historic significance.
-Prior to demolition of a Register property, an owner must request and receive a waiver from the Historical Commission.

 Potential Tax Benefits

-To encourage rehabilitation of historic properties, the Everett Historical Commission may grant Special Valuation, a property tax reduction, to Everett Register property owners who complete certified rehabilitation.https://everettwa.gov/DocumentCenter/View/5143
+To encourage rehabilitation of historic properties, the Everett Historical Commission may grant Special Valuation, a property tax reduction, to Everett Register (PDF) property owners who complete certified rehabilitation.